rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

+* 4.1.4 - Update to the latest plugin SDK
 * 4.1.3 - Monitor Sign in and out Activity: set cutoff time of 24 hours
 * 4.1.2 - Fix required fields for GetUserOutput schema
 * 4.1.1 - Fix external pagination support for Monitor Sign in and Out Activity task